If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Body fat percentage

-This is known as visceral fat, and it’s associated with an increased risk of various diseases including type 2 diabetes, heart disease, insulin resistance, and dyslipidemia.
-While having large amounts of subcutaneous fat (the kind found underneath your skin) is also bad for your health, visceral fat is particularly problematic.
+This is known as visceral fat, and it’s associated with an increased risk of various diseases, including type 2 diabetes, heart disease, insulin resistance, and dyslipidemia.
+While having lots of subcutaneous fat (the kind found underneath your skin) is also bad for your health, visceral fat is particularly problematic.

 Luckily, visceral fat is also the first to go when you start to lose weight.